 Success: Becoming a renowned author, activist, and educator.

-Helen Keller was left both deaf and blind following an illness at 19 months old, a condition that, at the time, often led to a life of isolation and dependency.
+Helen Keller was left both deaf and blind following an illness at 19 months old—a condition that often led to a life of isolation and dependency at that time.
 However, Keller’s determination to communicate and learn was unyielding.
-With the help of her teacher, Anne Sullivan, she learned to communicate using tactile sign language, eventually mastering several languages.
+With the help of her teacher Anne Sullivan, she learned to communicate using tactile sign language and eventually mastered several languages.

 Conclusion